The Evolution Deceit

 The Islamic world is wide-spread not only in its geography, but in its various traditions.
 However, when we look at the world of Islam today, a general coarsening has taken place.
 At one time, Muslims were regarded as people of good character; in the Middle Ages, Saladin was regarded by the Crusaders, including Richard the Lionhearted, as a wise and noble figure worthy of respect.
 Islam led the world in the sciences, the arts and literature.
 Now when we gaze upon the Islamic world, we see a degraded culture where shabby-looking men are held up as saints, where beautiful women are commanded by bigots to conceal their beauty, and where unkempt women are held up as paragons of virtue by the very nature of their appearance, as though having bad skin and uncombed hair somehow makes you pious.

 It goes without saying that many, especially in the West, look at bedraggled men with long and disheveled beards, wearing rags and semi-literate, as examples of Islam.
 This occurs because the media has made them so, and these particular men love nothing more than to claim to speak for the whole of the Islamic world.
 But it is not only in the West that this has happened; in the Islamic world, far too many Muslims see these same men and think to themselves, "Why, look!
 He wears filthy rags, and has a long and ungroomed beard.
 Surely this is a holy man!"
-Or they see a woman in stylish clothes, wearing makeup or having her hair uncovered, and the immediate reaction of far too many is, "Why, this woman is a prostitute, a Jezebel!"
+Or they see a woman in stylish clothes, wearing makeup or having her hair uncovered, and the immediate reaction of far too many is, "Why, this woman is a Jezebel!"
 This kind of foolish thinking is unfortunately commonplace in the Islamic world.

 So how has it come to this?
 How is it that music, art and beauty is condemned, when music, art and beauty are gifts from God?
 Why are these gifts, which uplift and elevate the mind and soul, looked upon as curses from the devil himself?